top of page

 adhd in adults vs teens

-Attention-Deficit/Hyperactivity Disorder (ADHD) is often thought of as a childhood condition — but it doesn’t disappear with age.
+Attention-Deficit/Hyperactivity Disorder (ADHD) is often thought of as a childhood condition, but it doesn’t disappear with age.
 In fact, ADHD in adults is one of the most underdiagnosed mental health conditions today.
+Understanding the difference between ADHD in teens and adults helps families, educators, and individuals recognize symptoms earlier and get the right support.

 What is ADHD, and its differences in adults and teens?

 ADHD is a neurodevelopmental condition that affects how the brain manages attention, impulse control, and organization.
 It is not caused by laziness, lack of discipline, or poor parenting.
+Core ADHD symptoms include:

 • Inattention